Misfit-138/Sauengard-snd/README.md

 brilliant Dark Tower tabletop electronic board game.
 It is a fun and immersive RPG with relatively sophisticated battle system, great loot and inventory, customizable character creation, an epic quest, and leveling.
+This version features evocative background scores as well as mechanical computer sounds like keyboards and floppy drives.

 ## Development:

-- Development is ongoing.
-Currently built on/for Windows, with sound.
+- Currently built on/for Windows, with sound.
 GNU/Linux should work, but without sound.
 Anyone willing to help with a GNU/Linux sound port is welcome.
 It should be quite simple.
 Please contact me at: pitsker@proton.me

 ## Installation: